20+

 COMPLETED · 2024

-Designed and delivered the enterprise GIS platform for one of the UK's pioneer North Sea carbon capture and storage projects — consolidating geo-data across 6 work areas into a cloud system with 2 custom web applications.
-3,500+ hours delivered across 2021–2024.
-ESRI recognised as best practice for offshore CCS.
+Designed and delivered the enterprise GIS platform for one of the UK's pioneer North Sea carbon capture and storage projects — 3,500+ hours consolidating geo-data across 6 work areas into a cloud system with 2 custom web applications.

 3,500+